0xAX/linux-insides/README.md

 linux-internals
 ===============

-A series of posts about the linux kernel.
+A serie of posts about the linux kernel.

 **The goal is simple** - to share my modest knowledge about the internals of the linux kernel and help people who are interested in the linux kernel, and other low-level subject matter.